Finding a new career anytime after your 30s can be tough to deal with.

 - or if you want to search for career change jobs with no experience

-We’ve gathered together some free resources that should help you move towards your new career path:
+We’ve gathered together some free resources that should help you move toward your new career path:

 - FutureLearn has lots of courses, packed with new skills so you can further your interests or land a new career.
 The packages are short and you should find skills to help with jobs for 50-year-olds with no experience.

-- Coursera is another learning platform with skills for high-paying jobs and ideas to get jobs for people who like to read. looking for a career change.
+- Coursera is another learning platform with skills for high-paying jobs and ideas to get jobs for people who like to read and looking for career change.
 Educate yourself about making strong career decisions and building a professional identity.